Menu ≡ ╳

 - Classified Ads

-US United Nations Ambassador Nikki Haley plans to resign from her post at the end of the year, she announced this week.
-She has been a backer of Trump’s foreign policies, but says she “believes in term limits” and wants to pursue other ventures.
+US Ambassador to the United Nations, Nikki Haley, plans to resign from her post at the end of the year, she announced this week.
+She has been a backer of Trump’s foreign policies but says she “believes in term limits” and wants to pursue other ventures.